hiraokas/ProbeCaptureEnrichmentSequencing_amoA/README.md

 # Probe capture enrichment sequencing of amoA genes

 The scripts were prepared for a manuscript named 'Probe capture enrichment sequencing of amoA genes discloses diverse ammonia-oxidizing archaeal and bacterial populations'.
+The official source code repository is at https://github.com/hiraokas/ProbeCaptureEnrichmentSequencing_amoA.
+The scripts are not developed as a stand-alone research software.

 ## Citation
 ```